- Treatment for erectile dysfunction with Viagra®

 What is Viagra®?

-Viagra® is a prescription-only medicine used to treat erectile dysfunction in adult men.
-It contains sildenafil (as sildenafil citrate).
-Viagra® may help some men achieve and maintain an erection when sexually stimulated.
+Viagra® is a prescription-only medicine containing sildenafil (as sildenafil citrate) used to treat erectile dysfunction (ED).
+It may help achieve and maintain an erection when sexually stimulated.

 What is the active substance in Viagra®?